-Has the State adopted/enacted any new or updated laws (i.e., statutes) impacting CMV safety since the last CVSF or annual update was submitted?
-Yes No Has the State adopted/enacted any new administrative actions or policies impacting CMV safety since the last CVSP?
+es the State adopted/enacted any new or updated laws (i.e., statutes) impacting CMV safety since the last CVSF annual update was submitted?

+Yes No

+as the State adopted/enacted any new administrative actions or policies impacting CMV safety since the last

+/SP?

 Yes No